GILGA Test Project #1

 🎹 MIDI Control (APC40)

 Full APC40 MkII protocol support.
 Map any parameter to any fader, knob, or button.
-The physical controller becomes an extension of the software.
+The GUI mimics the physical controller.
+Hoping to add more controller support soon!

 🎨 Color Palettes